CompTIA Security+ Exam Notes

 PortFast:

-On Cisco switches, configure "PortFast" on access ports to prevent them from participating in topology change notifications, reducing unnecessary flooding.
+Configure "PortFast" on access ports on Cisco switches to prevent them from participating in topology change notifications, reducing unnecessary flooding.

 Edgeport (other vendors):